 I wrote a post about how I grew my hair out after my last pregnancy, and I wanted to update you on how I’ve been doing with this one!
-For some reason, the pictures in that post are broken and are no longer showing up.
-But anyway, now that my youngest of two littles is ten months old, I am finally growing back my hair and wanted to share with you how I am getting it to grow back, how I’m styling it, etc. Hopefully if you are a victim of temporary hair loss, some of these tips can help you too!
+Now that my youngest of two littles is ten months old, I am finally growing back my hair and wanted to share with you how I am getting it to grow back, how I’m styling it, etc. Hopefully if you are a victim of temporary hair loss, some of these tips can help you too!

 WASHING YOUR HAIR